|1. Description - |

 - Use of basic sound and video techniques to produce short clips.

 |11.
 Honors Description - No longer used.
 Integrated into main description section.|

 |12.
 Types and/or Examples of Required Reading, Writing and Outside of Class Assignments - |

-- Write titles and captions for own and sample photographs.
+- Compose titles and captions to accompany photographs.

-- Write short text reports to accompany picture/video/sound story.
+- Short text reports to accompany picture/video/sound story.

-- Write a paper discussing the life and work of a photojournalist.
+- A written paper that discussed the life and work of a photojournalist.

 |13.
 Need/Justification - |